Avaiga/taipy-doc/docs/tutorials/fundamentals/1_understanding_gui/step_05/step_05.md

 [Download Step 5](./../src/step_05.zip){: .tp-btn target='blank' }
 [Download the entire code](./../src/src.zip){: .tp-btn .tp-btn--accent target='blank' }

-!!! warning "For Notebooks"

-    The Notebook is available [here](../tutorial.ipynb).
-In Taipy GUI, the process to execute a Jupyter Notebook is different from executing a Python Script.

 As shown before, parameters and variables in Taipy are dynamic.
 The same applies for every type of object, even data frames.
-Therefore, you can perform operations on data frames, and Taipy GUI will show real-time results on the GUI.
+Therefore, you can perform operations on data frames, and Taipy will show real-time results on the GUI.
 These changes occur through the `=` assignment like `state.xxx = yyy` (`state.text = "Example"`).

-Any expression containing `xxx` in the Markdown will propagate the changes and reload related elements.
+Any expression containing `xxx` propagates the changes and reloads related elements.
 It can be  simple charts or tables, but it can also be an expression like this:

 === "Markdown"
     ```python
     """